saltukalakus/idiomatic-rust-snippets/src/algorithms/cryptographic/bcrypt.md

     println!("Password: {}", password);
     println!("Salt: {}", salt);
     println!("Hashed Password: {}", hashed_password);

+    // Verify that same password with same salt produces same hash let verify_hash = bcrypt_hash(password, &salt);
+    assert_eq!(hashed_password, verify_hash);
+    println!("Hash verification successful!");
 }
 ```

+- The `BCRYPT_COST` constant determines the computational complexity; higher cost means more iterations and slower hashing.
+- The `generate_salt` function creates a salt using a timestamp for demonstration; real implementations use cryptographically secure random number generators.
-A random salt of length 16 is generated using the `rand` crate.
-The `bcrypt_hash` function simulates the bcrypt hashing process.
-It combines the password, salt, and cost to produce a hashed password.
+- The `bcrypt_hash` function simulates the bcrypt hashing process by combining the password, salt, and cost factor.

-Note: This is a simplified version of the bcrypt algorithm for educational purposes.
-In a real-world application, you should use a well-tested library like `bcrypt` crate for password hashing.
+- This simplified implementation XORs password bytes with salt bytes and the cost value, plus some variation, for demonstration purposes.
+- The resulting hash is hex-encoded (a simplified version of base64 encoding) for display.
+- The `main` function demonstrates generating a salt, hashing a password, and verifying that the same input produces the same hash.
+- **Important**: This is a highly simplified educational example and should NOT be used in production.
+- Real bcrypt uses the Blowfish cipher with a key-stretching technique that iterates 2^cost times.
+- For production applications, always use well-tested libraries like the `bcrypt` crate, which properly implements the algorithm with all security considerations.
+- Proper bcrypt implementations also encode the cost and salt into the hash output for verification purposes.